The AB Electronics UK Knowledge Base provides support solutions, tutorials and troubleshooting guides.

 Serial Port setup in Raspberry Pi OS Bookworm

 Configuring the serial port on the Raspberry Pi

 The Raspberry Pi contains a UART serial port on the GPIO header on pins 8, TXD (GPIO 14) and 10, RXD (GPIO 15).
-The UART port can be used to connect to a wide range of devices either directly using 3.3V UART pins or with a serial interface to convert the UART voltages to an industry standard such as RS232 or RS485.
-When connecting a device to the UART serial port always ensure your device operates at correct voltage, 3.3V.
+The UART port can connect directly to a wide range of devices using 3.3V UART pins or a serial interface to convert the UART voltages to an industry standard such as RS232 or RS485.
+When connecting a device to the UART serial port, always ensure your device operates at the correct voltage, 3.3V.
 Connecting a 5V device to the UART port can damage the Raspberry Pi GPIO header.